Boston Red Sox: Retired numbers

-The number 42 was officially retired by Major League Baseball in 1997, but Mo Vaughn was one of a handful of players to continue wearing number 42 due to a grandfather clause.
+The number 42 was officially retired by Major League Baseball in 1997, but Mo Vaughn was one of a handful of players allowed to continue wearing number 42 due to a grandfather clause.
 He last wore it for the team in 1998.
 In commemoration of Jackie Robinson Day, MLB invited players to wear the number 42 for games played on April 15, which Coco Crisp (CF), David Ortiz (DH), and DeMarlo Hale (Coach) did in 2007 and again in 2008.
-Starting in 2009, MLB had all uniformed players for all teams wear number 42 for Jackie Robinson Day.
+Starting in 2009, MLB has had all uniformed personnel for all teams wear number 42 for Jackie Robinson Day.

 While not officially retired, the Red Sox have not issued several numbers since the departure of prominent figures who wore them, specifically: